Dark matter freeze-in from non-equilibrium QFT: towards a consistent treatment of thermal effects: Conclusions and Recommendations

-We believe that this work provides a crucial step towards a consistent treatment of freeze-in dark matter production including thermal effects.
-We employed, for the first time in this context, the real time formalism of thermal quantum-field theory, going beyond previous works by including the full dependence on the relevant mass scales as opposed to using (non)relativistic approximations.
-In particular, we used 1PI-resummed propagators without relying on the Hard-Thermal-Loop approximation and compared to other approaches frequently used in the literature.
-We hope that we can provide guidance to phenomenologists who wish to understand to what extent their models receive corrections from the non-trivial behavior at finite temperatures.
-Apart from being applicable to different simplified models of FIMP DM, our results are of generic relevance to scenarios involving feebly interacting particles, e.g. in the context of leptogenesis or the production of gravitational waves \cite{Ghiglieri:2015nfa,Ghiglieri:2020mhm,Ringwald:2020ist,Ringwald:2022xif,Drewes:2023oxg}.

-\acknowledgments E.~C. and M.~B. thank Martin A. Mojahed for useful discussions.
+\acknowledgments E.~C. and M.~B. thank Martin A. Mojahed for useful discussions and Mar\'{\i}a Jos\'e Fern\'andez Lozano for partially proofreading the draft.
 M.~B., E.~C. and J.~H. acknowledge support from the Emmy Noether grant "Baryogenesis, Dark Matter and Neutrinos: Comprehensive analyses and accurate methods in particle cosmology" (HA 8555/1-1, Project No. 400234416) funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation).
 All authors acknowledge support by the Cluster of Excellence “Precision Physics, Fundamental Interactions, and Structure of Matter” (PRISMA$^+$ EXC 2118/1) funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) within the German Excellence Strategy (Project No. 390831469).
 The authors gratefully acknowledge the computing time granted on the supercomputer MOGON NHR at Johannes Gutenberg University Mainz (\href{hpc.uni-mainz.de}{hpc.uni-mainz.de}).